From my Soy/Somos series, a real-life collage of Latinos in the USA. You can read the introductory post here. Soy/Somos: We are Many.

 Karla, I find that you are accurately verbal.
 I feel that you compensated in that way too.
 It didn’t stop you from expressing yourself well.

 “But when I write e-mails today I always put visuals.
 For example, if I have a problem with an app I’ll take a photo of it and list my points.
 If a colleague texts me with questions, I’ll go over to her desk to talk to her.”

 “Face to face communication!”
 I laugh.
 “What a problem!”

-"From my sophomore year on I went to the Art Institute in Sunnyvale.
-I got straight A's.
+“From my sophomore year on I went to the Art Institute in Sunnyvale.
+I got straight A’s.
 Everything they were teaching I was able to comprehend.
 Even English.
-Two years into the school we had a 3D project for a whole quarter.
+Two years into the school We had a 3D project for a whole quarter.
 I chose to work on the movie Transformers which had just come out.
 Se estaban burlando de mi... (they would laugh at me...)
 Lo que pasó fue...
 I put 3D on a screen.
 When I completed it, todos se quedaron like Oh, my gosh!
+(Here Karla has on the widest smile.)
 The professor displayed it on the screen.
 People were talking...The Director of the department got a call from the company I now work for.
 They were looking for an intern.
 I interned with them for two years.
-I've been with the company since.
-Two years an intern and two as a full-time artist."
+Two years an intern and two as a full-time artist.”